Skip to main content

 • International Standards on Auditing

-Act No. 423/2015 on Statutory Audit specifies the auditing standards that should be applied in the conduct of audits.
-Article 19 stipulates that all statutory audits must be conducted in accordance with ISA as issued by IAASB.
-The Slovenská Komora Audítorov (SKAU) reports that, accordingly, all ISA are transposed and effective in Slovakia immediately.
-As of 2022, all new and revised standards such as ISQM 1, 2, ISA 220 REV, ISA 315 REV are translated into Slovak.
+Act No. 423/2015 on Statutory Audit specifies the auditing standards to be applied in the conduct of statutory audits.
+Article 19 stipulates that all statutory audits must be conducted in accordance with International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board.
+The Slovenská komora audítorov (Slovak Chamber of Auditors) reports that, accordingly, ISA are adopted by direct legal reference and become effective in Slovakia upon issuance.

 Current Status: Adopted